 How to Use Soap to Stop a Dogs Nail From Bleeding

 To get your dogs nail to stop bleeding with a bar of soap you’ll want to first soften it up by getting it wet.
 After it’s a little mushy you’re going to place your dogs bleeding nail directly into the soap and apply pressure for a few minutes.

 How to Stop a Dogs Nail From Bleeding With a Bar of Soap:

-- When using a bar of soap dampen it a bit until it gets mushy
+- When using a bar of soap dampen it until it gets mushy

-- You’re going to push your dogs affected nail directly into the bar of soap
+- Push your dogs affected nail directly into the bar of soap

 - Keep the nail in the soap as you apply firm pressure for 3-5 minutes

-If you don’t want to push your dogs paw into the soap you can break off a piece and wrap it in a towel before applying.
+If you don’t want to push your dogs paw directly into the soap you can break off a piece and wrap it in a towel before applying.
 Be sure to keep firm pressure for at least 3 minutes to make the bleeding stop.
 When you suspect that the bleeding has stopped take a quick peak first to ensure that it’s worked.

 If the bleeding is minor, try rubbing a bar of clean, scent-free soap over it.
 If the bleeding is steady, wrapping ice within the compressed cloth or paper towel will help lessen the blood flow. – Wahl

 Keep Your Dog Rested After Applying Treatment

 After the initial bleeding has stopped it’s important to keep your dog off his feet for at least 30 minutes.
-This will keep him from re-injuring the nail.
+Keeping him off his feet will keep him from re-injuring the nail.
 If you have bandages it’s a good idea to wrap your dogs paw to help prevent further injury.
 And if you’re looking for a relatively easy way to keep your dog still for awhile give him a stuffed Kong to keep him occupied.